Due to server problems the application deadline for this call is extended 24 hours to 14.00 (2 p.m.), Wednesday 20 March.

 - Are the hypotheses clearly defined and based on the appropriate literature and/or preliminary data?

 - Are potential problems and alternative strategies identified and presented?

-- Are methods, including data analysis and statistics, appropriate for the project and well described?
+- Are methods for data analysis and statistics well described?

 - If sex and gender is described as relevant to the research project, has the applicant considered sex and gender in the description of the proposed work, for instance as part of preliminary data, the choice of samples or study population, or data analyses?